Skip to main content

 The payload should also contain configuration specific to the widget for which the session is being created.

-Here is a Node.js snippet to generate a bootstrap token for the crypto on-ramp flow using the jsonwebtoken package:
+Here is a Node.js snippet to generate a bootstrap token for the crypto on-ramp flow using the jsonwebtoken package.
+Please note that the code below is for illustrative purposes only, and the integration should be adapted to your application.

 };